 Cocaine, nowadays also known as coke, is a powerful stimulant mostly used as a recreational drug.
 Cocaine is a very addictive drug, usually sniffed or injected.

 Effects of taking cocaine may introduce an extreme feeling of satisfaction, and a failure of connection with reality, as well as making someone extremely agitated.

-Symptoms can also involve a fast heartbeat and increase of sweating.
+Symptoms can also involve a fast heartbeat and an increase in sweating.
 Taking large doses can end up in a sharp peak of high blood pressure and even body temperature.

 Cocaine is a drug that hits fast and hard, but it affects people differently.
 How fast it can affect someone will also depend on how it’s consumed.

-That’s because it will depend on how cocaine enters the bloodstream, which is why that consuming it by inhalation might take a little longer when compared to access the body through injection.
+That’s because it will depend on how cocaine enters the bloodstream, which is why that consuming it by inhalation might take a little longer when compared to accessing the body through injection.

-Once in the bloodstream cocaine stops neurotransmitters like serotonin and dopamine from being absorbed, which can lead to someone to experience an exhalation of emotions such as euphoric mood swings.
+Once in the bloodstream cocaine stops neurotransmitters like serotonin and dopamine from being absorbed, which can lead to someone experiencing an exhalation of emotions such as euphoric mood swings.